Systems Architecture for Quantum Random Access Memory: Noise-Robust Implementations

 \subsection{Biased-Noise Resilience Analysis}

+To quantify the noise-resilience of virtual QRAM, we define \textit{query fidelity} for a single query $\ket{\psi_{in}}$ as $F = |\braket{\psi_{out}|\psi^{\prime}_{out}}|^2,$ where $\psi_{out}$ is the true output, and $\psi^{\prime}_{out}$ is the expected output.
+With respect to this definition of query fidelity, we will show that in virtual QRAM, the query fidelity is lower bounded for an arbitrary $\ket{\psi_{in}}$.
+The infidelity is polynomially in terms of the address width m, rather than the overall tree size $2^m$.

-To construct our Z-biased noise model, we assume that each qubit is subjected to the following phase-flip noise quantum channel, $\rho \rightarrow \rho' = (1-\epsilon) \rho + \epsilon Z\rho Z$ Equivalently, a $Z$ error is applied to each qubit with probability $ \epsilon$.
-We will show that in the presence of this qubit-based channel, the QRAM part in virtual QRAM has a lower bound in the query fidelity as
+To construct our Z-biased noise model, we assume that each qubit is subjected to the following phase-flip noise quantum channel, $\rho \rightarrow \rho' = (1-\epsilon) \rho + \epsilon Z\rho Z$.
+Equivalently, a $Z$ error is applied to each qubit with probability $ \epsilon$.\ We show that in the presence of this qubit-based error channel, the QRAM part (beside SQC) in virtual QRAM has a lower bound in the query fidelity as

 where $m=\log(M)$ is the address width of QRAM.
-We first present an outline of our methodology: Similar to the approach used in \cite{hann}, the locality behavior of the noise prevents the error from propagating throughout the entire QRAM, protecting the overall query fidelity.
-An example of this effect is given in Fig.\ref{fig:zcom} — a Z error in the control qubit of a subsequent \texttt{CX} gate never propagates to the target qubit.
-This property also holds in quantum routers using \texttt{CSWAP} gates, ensuring the error locality for address loading stage\cite{hann}.
-Note that Z errors in a quantum router do propagate into qubits of that subtree, as shown in Fig. \ref{fig:biasedz}d.
-However, the number of routers at the bottom is exponentially large, meaning that the subtrees affected are mostly small-scale ones.
-Due to the commutator relationship, our virtual QRAM cannot prevent other Pauli errors, such as X and Y errors, from propagation.
-We will show that the fidelity under Z and X error channels has an exponential difference with respect to the QRAM width m.
+We first present an outline of our methodology.\ Similar to the approach used in \cite{hann}, the locality behavior of the noise prevents the error from propagating throughout the entire QRAM, protecting the overall query fidelity.
+An example of this effect is illustrated in Fig.\ref{fig:zcom} — a Z error in the control qubit of a subsequent \texttt{CX} gate never propagates to the target qubit by commutator relationship of quantum gates.
+This property also holds in quantum routers using \texttt{CSWAP} gates, ensuring the error locality for the address loading stage.

+However, our virtual QRAM cannot prevent other Pauli errors, such as X and Y errors, from propagation.
+We will show that the fidelity under Z and X error channels has an exponential difference with respect to the QRAM width $m$.

 Consider the computational basis states $\ket{0}$, $\dots$, $\ket{2^{m+k} - 1}$ corresponding to different memory addresses.
 For a query $Q$, let $Q_{good} \subseteq \{0, \dots, 2^{m+k} - 1\}$ be the subset of $i$ such that $Q$ behaves ideally on $\ket{i}$: there are no $Z$ errors on any routers on the path of the branch corresponding to $i$.
 On the initial state $\ket{\psi_{in}} = \sum_{i = 0}^{2^{m+k} - 1} \alpha_i\ket{i}_A\ket{0}_B$, a query yields the state $\ket{\psi_{out}} = \left(\sum_{i \in Q_{good}}^{2^{m+k} - 1} \alpha_i\ket{i}_A\ket{x_i}_B\right) + \ket{\psi_{bad}}$ where $\ket{\psi_{bad}}$ is a super-position of all non-ideal branches (those with $Z$ errors).